 COMMUNITY SCREENINGS

-Wisdom Watch provides screenings for dementia in nonmedical, community settings in an effort to help address health equity gaps impacting Richmond’s Black community.
+Wisdom Watch provides screenings for dementia in nonmedical, community settings in an effort to support early intervention, self-determination and improved outcomes.
+Read about our work.

 The Co-Founders